go-diego/golden-lovebug/src/jekyll/_posts/2018-05-11-missing-a-story-with-a-face.md

 >
 > took the exhale away like a dream

 Audrey and I went to middle school together, but she hung out in the “popular” quad.
 My best friend would hate on her, the curse of being pretty and cool--which meant these kids wore bright white Nikes and rubberbands to bunch their pants at the ankle.
 Things we never shared when, later, I ended up doing her hair.
 She had long, naturally dark hair, so I enjoyed reshaping the layers and taking inches off the ends to make it bounce back to life.

 I did her family’s hair, too.
 Her tía, her sister, and maybe even her mom.
 This intimacy of touching, conversing and knowing one’s family might be what has struck me so about her disappearance.
 This use of _disappearance,_ a noun, as if it's a thing she owns, something she possesses.
 Where is she?
 And why does this state of displacement belong to her?
 An investigating sargeant, Sgt.
-Walt Mendez, "believes their disappearance to be involuntary."_ _Yet, even in this structure,_ disappearance_, whether voluntary or involuntary, still belongs to Audrey and Jonathan.
+Walt Mendez, "believes their disappearance to be involuntary."
+Yet, even in this structure, disappearance, whether voluntary or involuntary, still belongs to Audrey and Jonathan.
 If I’ve been contemplating these questions over the past year, I can’t imagine what questions her family still worry.

 In our technologically dependent world, even Audrey's device couldn't keep her safe--this is an assumption since we don't know for certain she's not.
 So, I think I mean: Even Audrey's device couldn't keep _us_ safe from the empty spaces of uncertainty.
 As far as we know, Audrey’s phone didn’t give away any clues.
 First, investigators speculated she went to pick up her boyfriend somewhere in Brawley, Ca.—roughly 70 miles south from her home in Indio, Ca. Then, at some point, her car was abandoned off Oak Valley Parkway in Beaumont, Ca., which is about 50 miles west from Indio.
 Yet, her phone records show she didn’t make/receive any calls from cell towers outside of Indio the evening of her _disappearance_, and it looks like she never left Indio.
 It's difficult to imagine over the span of 120 miles or less someone wouldn't use their phone to listen to music, write/answer a text or call their mom.